 NLF: Boards must ensure their EO officer’s duties and responsibilities include, but are not limited to, the following:

-Serves as the Board’s liaison with the state WIA EO officer and the DOL’s Civil Rights Center
+Serves as the Board’s liaison with the state WIOA EO officer and the DOL’s Civil Rights Center

-Monitors and reviews the Board’s activities, and the activities of those entities that receive WIA Title I funds from the Board, to ensure the Board and its subrecipients do not violate nondiscrimination and EO obligations under WIA Title I, §504 of the Rehabilitation Act of 1973, or their implementing regulations
+Monitors and reviews the Board’s activities, and the activities of those entities that receive WIOA Title I funds from the Board, annually by December 31, to ensure the Board and its subrecipients do not violate nondiscrimination and EO obligations under WIOA Title I, §504 of the Rehabilitation Act of 1973, or their implementing regulations

 Reviews the Board’s written policies to ensure the policies are nondiscriminatory

-Develops and publishes the Board’s procedures for processing discrimination complaints under §§37.76–37.79; ensures the procedures are followed; and, as necessary, confers with the state WIA EO officer on received complaints
+Develops and publishes the Board’s procedures for processing discrimination complaints under §§38.72–38.73; makes available to the public, in appropriate languages and formats, the procedures for filing a complaint; ensures the procedures are followed; and, as necessary, confers with the state WIOA EO officer on received complaints

-Reports EO matters directly to the appropriate official—including, but not limited to, the Board executive director or state WIA EO officer
+Reports EO matters directly to the appropriate official—including, but not limited to, the Board executive director or state WIOA EO officer

+Conducts outreach and education on equal opportunity and nondiscrimination requirements consistent with §38.40, which states that efforts should include but are not limited to advertising the recipient’s programs and/or activities in media, such as newspapers or radio programs, that specifically target various populations; sending notices about openings in the recipient’s programs and/or activities to schools or community service groups that serve various populations; and consulting with appropriate community service groups about ways in which the recipient may improve its outreach and service to various populations

+Conducts outreach and education on how an individual may file a complaint consistent with §38.69

-Attends training to maintain competency at the Board’s expense
+Attends training at the Board’s expense to maintain competency

-Collaborates with the state WIA EO officer when a complainant selects alternative dispute resolution (ADR) as the means for resolving their complaint
+Collaborates with the state WIOA EO officer when a complainant selects alternative dispute resolution as the method resolving a complaint

 EO Officer and Section 504 Coordinator Training

 NLF: Boards must ensure competency through initial and continuous training for designated EO officers and Section 504 coordinators.
-Initially, new EO officers, Section 504 coordinators, and designated staff must complete the discrimination complaint process training, and, if needed, the Methods of Administration Elements 1–9 training within 90 days of assuming their duties and responsibilities.
-Training is available on TWC’s Subrecipient and Equal Opportunity Monitoring Department’s Intranet site at
+Initially, new EO officers, Section 504 coordinators, and designated staff must review the NDP and complete the discrimination complaint process training within 90 days of assuming their duties and responsibilities.
+Training and other resources are available on TWC’s Equal Opportunity Compliance Department’s Intranet site at

-https://intra.twc.state.tx.us/intranet/pi/html/eoc_training_other.html#training:

-Discrimination Complaint Process: TWC’s interactive computer-based training program on the discrimination complaint process

-Methods of Administration (MOA) Elements 1–9: DOL’s module-based training on each of the WIA §188 Elements 1–9
+http://intra.twc.state.tx.us/intranet/pi/html/eoc_training_other.html.

 NLF: Boards must ensure that attendance documentation is maintained and submitted to the state EO Unit: